Ugandan Americans: Assimilation

+Founded in 1988, UNAA is the oldest and largest of the Ugandan American organizations, holding an Annual Convention & Trade Expo each Labor Day weekend an different North American city each year, tracing its origins to a thanksgiving weekend gathering in the suburbs of Atlanta, GA.
+The 27th Annual UNAA Convention and Trade Expo was held in New Orleans, LA.

 Ugandan Americans tend to establish single-family homes where children learn reverence for God and their family.
 The choice of a marriage partners is up to the individual.
 Ugandan immigrants take part in community and school events in much the same way as other Americans.

 Most Ugandan Americans are Christians, as about two-thirds of Uganda's population is Christian, being Catholics (who make up the 60% of the Chicago's Ugandans) and Protestants (Episcopalians, Lutherans, and Evangelicals, at least).
 The remaining third practice indigenous religions or follow Islam.

 Ugandan communities from places such as Chicago celebrate weddings and funerals together, as well as the June 3 Ugandan Saints' (or Martyrs') Day.

 Politics and government

 Many Ugandan Americans have joined to several Africans organizations with political objectives such as the National Summit on Africa to encourage the US Government to develop policies that help Uganda.